-The sole importance of the crossing of the Berezina lies in the fact that it plainly and indubitably proved the fallacy of all the plans for cutting off the enemy's retreat and the soundness of the only possible line of action--the one Kutuzov and the general mass of the army demanded--namely, simply to follow the enemy up.
-The French crowd fled at a continually increasing speed and all its energy was directed to reaching its goal.
+sole importance of the crossing of the Berezina lies 1 n it plainly and indubitably proved the fallacy of all the plans for cutting off the enemy's retreat and the soundness of the only possible of action -- the one Kutuzov and the general mass of the demanded -- namely, simply to follow the enemy up.
+The French crowd fled a continually increasing speed and all its energy was directed to reaching its goal.
 It fled like a wounded animal and it was impossible to block its path.
-This was shown not so much by the arrangements it made for crossing as by what took place at the bridges.
-When the bridges broke down, unarmed soldiers, people from Moscow and women with children who were with the French transport, all--carried on by vis inertiae-surrender.
+This was shown not so much by the arrangements made for crossing as by what took place at the bridges.
+When the bridges broke down, unarmed soldiers, people from Moscow and women with children who were with the French transport, all--carried on by vis inertiae-pressed forward into boats and into the ice-covered water and did not. surrender.